EnginBahar/SpotDIPy/README.md

 # Help Improve SpotDIPy

-If you discover any errors or bugs in the SpotDIPy code, or if you have any suggestions or questions, please don't hesitate to reach out to me.
-Your feedback on the code would be highly valuable and greatly appreciated. e-mail: enbahar@ankara.edu.tr
+If you encounter any bugs, errors, or unexpected behavior in SpotDIPy, or if you have suggestions for improvements, I’d love to hear from you!
+Your feedback is invaluable in making the code more robust and efficient.

+Feel free to:

+- Report issues by opening a GitHub Issue.
+- Share your ideas or ask questions in the Discussions section.
+- Reach out via email at 📧 enbahar@ankara.edu.tr for direct inquiries.

+Your contributions and insights are greatly appreciated!

 # Citiation